Blog

 Image by A Different Perspective from Pixabay

 (0) Winding Down Your Business?
-Here's a Checklist of Steps You Need to Take.
+Follow this 14-Step Checklist

 Have you reached a point with your business where it's no longer desirable or feasible to continue operations?
 So many businesses, large and small, have faced that decision during the COVID-19 pandemic.
 It's very difficult to consider walking away from something that you have built with your own equity, sweat, love and passion.
 But if you have reached that crossroads and there is no hope of selling it and no family members or employees willing to take it over, then your only other course of action may be to shut it down, liquidate the assets, and pay your creditors.